TinPang/optimalCytosolicDensity_wholeCellModel/README.md

 ## Description of the Files

-The python3 script encodes the model; it requires the numpy and scipy python package.
-The file 'save_command_lines.txt' contains the shell commands to run the script; it contains the random initial conditions fed to the python script.
+* script_wholeCellModel.py: the python3 script encodes the model; it requires the numpy and scipy python package
+* save_command_lines.txt: it contains the shell commands to call the script and contains the random initial conditions fed into the algorithm

 ### Inputs of the Script